I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 - Parking is free with museum admission.

-- Audio tours are now available with museum admission plus $5 per unit or two for $8.
-They feature 22 points of interest.
+- Audio tours are now available.
+They feature multiple points of interest.

-- Rental of this museum facility both indoors and out as well as use of some of the dining cars for different types of functions can be arranged by calling 409-765-5700.
-This is a great place to host a wedding reception, birthday party, dinner, business meeting or some other type of celebration if desiring a unique and different from the norm location.
+- Call to arrange the rental of this museum, including some of the dining cars, for different types of functions.
+It is a fantastic place to host a wedding reception, birthday party, dinner, business meeting, or other events.

 In September of 2008 Mother Nature unleashed her fury in the form of Hurricane Ike.
 Much damage was done in Houston but it paled in comparison to what the good folks experienced in other areas located closer to the Gulf of Mexico.